Black Bean Quinoa Tacos (with Cilantro Lime Crema!)

 Instructions

 Prep note: Once you begin cooking, these tacos come together very quickly!
-I suggest starting by getting all of the chopping, measuring & other prep odds & ends out of the way so cooking is a smooth process: dice the onion, mince the garlic, grab your spices & tomato paste, measure the quinoa & veggie stock, & rinse the black beans.
+I suggest starting by getting all of the chopping, measuring and other prep odds and ends out of the way so cooking is a smooth process: dice the onion, mince the garlic, grab your spices and tomato paste, measure the quinoa and veggie stock, and rinse the black beans.
 Place everything within an arm’s reach from the stovetop.

 2. Toast the aromatics: Stir the garlic into the skillet.
 Cook just until fragrant, about 30 seconds.
-Add in the spices (chili powder, ground cumin, smoked paprika) & tomato paste.
-Stir, coating the onion & garlic.
+Add in the spices (chili powder, ground cumin, smoked paprika) and tomato paste.
+Stir, coating the onion and garlic.
 Cook for 1-2 minutes more, until very fragrant.
 How to make Quinoa Taco Meat - Step 2: Aromatics coating softened onion in black skillet atop a white marble surface.

 Hand reaching into the photo fluffing cooked quinoa taco meat with a fork.
 The skillet is placed on a marble surface, with a few spent lime halves surrounding it.

-5. Assemble & serve: Add some of the quinoa & black bean mixture to a tortilla with sliced avocado.
+5. Assemble and serve: Add some of the quinoa and black bean mixture to a tortilla with sliced avocado.
 Top with a drizzle of cilantro lime crema.
-Finish with some chopped cilantro, a spritz of fresh lime juice, & any salsas or toppings your taco-lovin’ heart desires.
+Finish with some chopped cilantro, a spritz of fresh lime juice, and any salsas or toppings your taco-lovin’ heart desires.
 Enjoy!
 Quinoa Black Bean Tacos arranged on a marble board, topped with cilantro lime crema sauce & chopped cilantro.
 There are a few lime wedges surrounding the tacos, along with a small blue bowl with the cilantro lime crema.

 Notes

-• Storage & freezing: The black bean quinoa taco meat stores beautifully.
-Once cooled, pop it in an airtight container & store in the fridge for 3-4 days.
+• Storage and freezing: The black bean quinoa taco meat stores beautifully.
+Once cooled, pop it in an airtight container and store in the fridge for 3-4 days.
 It also freezes pretty well.
 To freeze, allow the vegan taco meat to cool completely, then transfer to an airtight container or freezer bag.
 Thaw overnight in the refrigerator.
 To serve, reheat in the microwave until warmed through.
-The texture will likely be a little less fluffy, though you can always doctor it up with flavorful & textured toppings.
+The texture will likely be a little less fluffy, though you can always doctor it up with flavorful and textured toppings.

 • 10-minute meal prep: These tacos come together really quickly once you get to cooking!
 To make this an even faster weeknight dinner…